How much does home insurance cost?

 Your rate can also fluctuate if you operate a home-based business, are married or single, or own a swimming pool, hot tub, or trampoline.

 Insurance companies can use various methods to determine the annual premium.
 For instance, a company may emphasize different factors, causing your rate to vary from one insurer to another.
+Some companies allow you to bundle your home insurance coverage with your auto insurance, this will often lead to a decrease in both rates as a sort of loyalty discount.

 Because rates can change so much, it’s smart to shop around before committing to an insurance company.
 Comparing the cost of home insurance quotes can help you get the best deal for your needs.